-HARMAN requires all our suppliers to develop, implement, and improve a quality management system certified to ISO 9001 in the actual valid revision, with the ultimate objective of becoming certified to IATF 16949.
+HARMAN requires all our suppliers to develop, implement, and improve a quality management system certified to ISO 9001 in the actual valid revision.
+Suppliers in automotive shall have the ultimate objective of becoming certified to IATF 16949.
 Therefore, the following sequence should be applied to achieve this requirement:

-a. certification to ISO 9001 through third-party audits; unless otherwise specified by HARMAN, suppliers shall demonstrate conformity to ISO 9001 by maintaining a third-party certification issued by a certification body bearing the accreditation mark of a recognized IAF MLA (International Accreditation Forum Multilateral Recognition Arrangement) member and where the accreditation body's main scope includes management system certification to ISO/IEC 17021;
+a.
+Certification to ISO 9001 through third-party audits; unless otherwise specified by HARMAN, suppliers shall demonstrate conformity to ISO 9001 by maintaining a third-party certification issued by a certification body bearing the accreditation mark of a recognized IAF MLA (International Accreditation Forum Multilateral Recognition Arrangement) member and where the accreditation body's main scope includes management system certification to ISO/IEC 17021:

-- b. certification to ISO 9001 with compliance to other customer-defined QMS requirements (such as Minimum Automotive Quality Management System Requirements for Sub-Tier Suppliers [MAOMSR] or equivalent) through second-party audits: - c. certification to ISO9001 with compliance to IATF 16949 through second-party audits; - d. certification to IATF 16949 through third-party audits (valid third-party certification of the supplier to IATF 16949 by an |ATF-recognized certification body).
+- b.
+Certification to ISO 9001 with compliance to other customer-defined QMS requirements (such as Minimum Automotive Quality Management System Requirements for Sub-Tier Suppliers [MAQMSR] or equivalent) through second-party audits; - c.
+Certification to ISO9001 with compliance to IATF 16949 through second-party audits; - d.
+Certification to IATF 16949 through third-party audits (valid third-party certification of the supplier to IATF 16949 by an |ATF-recognized certification body).